 Alas, I can’t produce a post about strange westerns without mentioning El Topo, Alejandro Jodorowsky’s surreal and freaktastic “hippy” Western, which I read about in Bristol Central Library aged about ten and got all excited about.
 Dwarves.
 Nudity.
 Shaven heads.
 Self-immolation.
 Then I saw it.
 I’ve always thought that Jodorowsy’s films were a bit like the films Klaus Kinski would have made if allowed to, and I haven’t changed my mind in over forty years.

-PS If this has whetted your appetite for more Strange Westerns, check out the list on IMDB below, which includes the mouth-watering and wonderfully titled Song of the Loon, a hard-to-find gay Western avant Brokeback Mountain, namechecked in the IMDB list below….
+PS If this has whetted your appetite for more Strange Westerns, check out the wonderfully titled Song of the Loon, a hard-to-find gay Western avant Brokeback Mountain, namechecked in the IMDB list below….